mb0/xelf-old/DESIGN.md

 JSON
 ----

-One aspect of xelf is to provide a unified way to work with data across different environments and needs to choose the data format that poses the least resistance.
+One aspect of xelf is to provide a unified way to work with data across different environments.
+It needs to choose the data format that poses the least resistance.

 The most basic environment to think of here is a some-what idiomatic sqlite3 target.